Guides for how to perform various updates to this website

 - Navigate to (click on) the

-project. - Cick the
+HollandVT/Websiteproject. - Cick the

-page is loaded, use the file navigator on the left-hand side to expand thewebsite
+Web IDEpage is loaded, use the file navigator on the left-hand side to expand thewebsitefolder, then the_datafolder to expand it. - Click on the

-page and it will open in the right-hand pane. - Each link has a few attributes and the order in the file from top to bottom becomes the order of the links from left to right in the top navigation bar.
+navigation.ymlpage and it will open in the right-hand pane. - Each link has a few attributes and the order in the file from top to bottom becomes the order of the links from left to right in the top navigation bar.

 - If editing an existing link, update the

-as needed. - If creating a new link, create a new block similar to the rest and place it in the order you would like it to appear on the site.
+titleandurlas needed. - If creating a new link, create a new block similar to the rest and place it in the order you would like it to appear on the site.
 The

-can be either left or right, depending on whether you want the link to display on the left or right side of the navigation bar.
+titlecan be whatever you like.
+Theurlcan be an external link, file path, or permalink.
+You can find (or set) thepermalinkpath in the “front-matter” configuration of any page.
+For example, the recycling page is"/recycling/".
+That means when someone loads https://hollandvt.gov/recycling/ they get the recycling page.
+Finally, thesidecan be either left or right, depending on whether you want the link to display on the left or right side of the navigation bar.

 - If editing an existing link, update the